markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 creates a tree.

 The relationship between `PatientData` and `Person` is different, it is a (non-composition) reference.
-Here, the target instance has stands on its own, it is _not_ owned by the referencing instance, and the lifecycles are not connected: if the instance of `PatientData` is deleted, the `Person` that was referenced by that particular `PersonData` continues to exist.
+Here, the target instance stands on its own, it is _not_ owned by the referencing instance, and the lifecycles are not connected: if the instance of `PatientData` is deleted, the `Person` that was referenced by that particular `PersonData` continues to exist.
 The same instance can be referenced by several other instances.
+In the following diagram, boxes represent record instances, solid lines represent containment, and dotted lines represent references.

 ![](containment.png)